 The media landscape gradually became depillarised starting in the 1960s.
 At present, none of the major media outlets are clearly associated with a political or ideological position (except for the openly progressive daily De Morgen in Flanders).
 Historically, some media used to be in the hands of political stakeholders, labour organizations, etc. This is no longer the case and the media are now fully in the hands of commercial stakeholders with only remote echoes to the traditional political and ideological branding.
 Yet, this might change again in the future, as shown recently when Tecteo (an industrial group active in energy and telecommunication, with strong ties with left-wing political stakeholders) took over French-speaking regional newspaper group L'Avenir.

 Public broadcasting is important in Belgium and the subsidies provided to the public service media (PSM) are substantial.
 However, we see a clear difference between the north and the south of the country.
 In Flanders public broadcasting has a market share of 69% while the French-speaking counterpart, RTBF, has only 23%.
-As media subsidies are in the hands of the different language communities, the attribution system for PSM and for media policy are distinctive, with each public service medium (VRT and RTBF) receiving public funds but being constrained by multi-annual protocols signed with the governments of Flanders and Federation Wallonia-Brussels respectively.
+As media subsidies are in the hands of the different language communities, the attribution system for PSM and for media policy are distinctive, with each public service medium (VRT and RTBF) receiving public funds but being constrained by multi-annual (4 to 5 year) protocols signed with the governments of Flanders and Federation Wallonia-Brussels respectively.

 Both VRT and RTBF are allowed to earn additional, though strictly limited, income from other activities (with RTBF being allowed advertising both on radio and television).
 In 2013, the endowment granted by the Flemish government to VRT was €289.6 million and the government of the Federation Wallonia-Brussels granted RTBF €228.9 million.